 The number of stray dogs roaming around towns, cities, and even out in the country has been on a steady rise over the past few years.
 With today’s “throw away” mentality it’s no wonder: there are those who have forgotten how, or were simply never taught, to value the things they own or the world they live in or (in the case of animals) to understand the responsibility that goes with it.
 Unfortunately, this mentality has even spread to living things that were once cared for.
 Dogs are oftentimes dumped far away from their “home” and left to fend for themselves or simply just allowed by their owners (with complete disregard to others) to wander wherever they please.
 I’m not trying to be a d**k.
-I’m well aware that sometimes a stray dog is the result of a very difficult decision.
+I’m well aware that sometimes a stray dog is the result of a very difficult decision, especially during these times of economic upheaval as well.
 Dogs are luxuries, and sometimes people run into hard times and can’t afford to take proper care of their dog.
 However, proper accommodations are not always made and these dogs can end up as strays.
 Regardless of how a stray dog ended up on the street, they can and often do become nuisances…hence the need to get rid of them.

 There is a wide range of problems caused by stray dogs.
 If you’re lucky, you may simply be dealing with a dog that has decided it really likes dropping bombs on your lawn.
 Poop is one thing, but if stray animals are peeing in your yard, that can be a little more problematic.
 The nitrogen burn caused by dog urine is an ugly pain in the ass.
 Those brown patches of dead grass can be hard to repair.
 Besides that, your own dog is gonna be curious about that foreign pee and will inevitably have to check it out at 11:30 at night when it’s ten below zero and you just want your dog to hurry up and take a leak so you can get outta the cold and get to bed.
 Even worse than a stray dog relieving itself in your yard is when they decide to tear it up in your flower beds and gardens.
 The worst thing, though, is when the stray dog seems like it might be dangerous.
 You shouldn’t have to be afraid to go out, send your kids out, or take your own dogs out into your own yard.
 Don’t get me wrong here.
 I absolutely love dogs and have had them around all my life.
 I’m just a fed up with the ever increasing stray dog problem.